This post was updated on 1.12.22.

 After a few minutes the tenant should report an Initialized state, indicating your Object Storage cluster is ready:

 That's it, our Object Storage cluster is up and running, we can access it via kubectl port-forward.
-In the case of MinIO:
+To access MinIO's Console:

 Pretty easy right?